-In addition to extended course work (Common Core Math 4, Physics, Anatomy and Physiology, Biology 2, Forensic Science), seniors are allowed to enroll in dual credit Great Basin College classes.
+In addition to extended course work (Precalculus, Forensic Science, Anatomy and Physiology, Environmental Science), seniors are allowed to enroll in dual credit Great Basin College classes.
 Among those recommended are English 101 and 102 and Math 120, 126, and 127.
 These classes expose students to the demands of college level work and allow them to earn college credit while still in high school.
 Last year, WPHS students earned more than 130 college credits.

 Furthermore, juniors and seniors are encouraged to continue their Career and Technical Education by completing the "terminal" course in their CTE program and then taking the advanced studies course.
-CTE training is available in Nursing Assistant, Sports Medicine, Welding, Auto Service Tech, Diesel Tech, Culinary Arts, Web Design, IT Essentials, and Computer Science.
+CTE training is available in Nursing Assistant, EMT, Welding, Auto Tech, Culinary Arts, Web Design, and Computer Science.

 Many seniors enjoy participating in the Work Study program.
 This is an important part of learning—figuring out whether or not you actually like and can be good at various jobs.
 It is essential, however, for students to remember that the Work Study program is designed to be a learning experience and not just a way to make money during school.